We are now offering an enterprise-grade support service for organisations developing and deploying Corda solutions.

 - Priority 4 – where the software is useable, but a small flaw has been noticed, usually described as ‘cosmetic’ in nature, affects a single or multiple end users and is not critical to job function

 We currently cover London office hours: 9am – 5pm.
 However, we would like to support projects globally, so if this does not meet your needs please contact us at [email protected] to discuss.

 How can I keep track of my support requests?

 Any registered user can keep track of their support requests via the Support Portal.
-They will also be able to view support requests raised by others in their organisation.
-In addition, users will be sent an email when their support requests are updated.
+They are also able to view support requests raised by others in their organisation.
+In addition, users are sent an email when their support requests are updated.

 How is support charged?

 Support is charged ‘per incident’, i.e. a set price for any support request, regardless of how long it takes to resolve.
 ‘Incidents’ are purchased in advance, either individually, or in an ‘incident pack’ of 5 incidents.
 Please contact [email protected] to discuss your support needs.